Customer satisfaction rating is frequently used to predict the success or failure of a brand’s customer relationship management program.

-There are various customer touchpoints in the customer journey; you have before purchase, during purchase, and after purchase touchpoints, making it a challenge to have a smooth customer experience.
+There are various customer touchpoints in the customer journey; you have before-purchase, during-purchase, and after-purchase touchpoints, making it a challenge to have a smooth customer experience.

-Market researchers usually prefer the five-point scale, the ratings being 1 for ‘extremely or very dissatisfied’ and 5 ‘extremely or very satisfied.’
+Market researchers usually prefer the five-point scale, the ratings being 1 for ‘extremely or very dissatisfied’ and 5 for ‘extremely or very satisfied.’
 The respondents’ selection from the choices is the reported metric.
-Individual preferences are added and registered as a percentage of the total of responses divided by the defined time frame on an aggregate scale.
+Individual preferences are added and registered as a percentage of the total responses divided by the defined time frame on an aggregate scale.